abhinavomer/disease_detection_project/README.md

 2. Install the necessary dependencies:

-pip install -r requirements.txt
+- pip install -r requirements.txt
-Copy code

 3. Run the Streamlit app:

-streamlit run app.py
+- streamlit run app.py

 4. Access the app in your web browser at `http://localhost:8501`.